By: Dan Stewart

 Sometimes, I get to write the policy because a question arises before the testing begins.
 The exciting thing about writing a policy is that it will outlive the software.
 I created it based on conversations I had with subject matter experts.
 I contacted the stakeholders and had them agree to the policy.
 Once they agreed, the developers enforced it in the software.
 I discovered a policy, got it approved, and saw it in development.

-I'm sure in large companies, business analysts write policy.
-I have never worked in a large company so I do not look at writing policies as "not my job".
-I see it as the foundation of my testing.
+I see policies as the foundation of my testing.
 If I have a question, I get an answer.
 Then I document it and test for it.
-I am finding truth.
-I get philosophical about this.
+I am finding the truth.
+It is very rewarding.

 Some say, "there is no truth."
 To them I ask, "is that true?"